remykarem/pyterator/README.md

         (map (\x -> x+1) [1, 2, 3, 4]))
 ```

-which are languages where prefix notation is their syntax.
+which are languages where prefix notation is their natural syntax.

 List comprehensions, while idiomatic and commonplace among  developers, can be hard to read at times.